microsoft/semantic-kernel/docs/decisions/0045-kernel-content-graduation.md

 ## FileReferenceContent + AnnotationContent

-Those two contents were added to `SemanticKernel.Abstractions` due to Serialization convenience but are very specific to **OpenAI Assistant API** and should be into `SemanticKernel.Agents.OpenAI` and keep experimental for now.
+Those two contents were added to `SemanticKernel.Abstractions` due to Serialization convenience but are very specific to **OpenAI Assistant API** and should be kept as Experimental for now.

+As a graduation those should be into `SemanticKernel.Agents.OpenAI` following the suggestion below.

 ```csharp
 #pragma warning disable SKEXP0110